GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![MCU pins](/docs/images/buildguide/MCU_pins.jpg)

-Now place your microcontroller on the pins (components facing the PCB) and solder it to the pins.\
+Now place your microcontroller on the pins (components facing the PCB) and solder it to them.\
 You can use flush cutters to trim the header pins.

 ![MCU solder](/docs/images/buildguide/MCU_solder.jpg)

 > **Warning**
 > When trimming with flush cutters wear eye protection or hold your hand close above the pins.
-Otherwise the sharp metal pins will fly around and hurt you.
+Otherwise the sharp metal pins will flying around might hurt you.

 ***